OpenModelica/OpenModelica/usersguide-sphinx/source/optimization.rst

-One we have formulated the undelying optimal control problems, we can export the XML by using OMShell, OMNotebook, MDT, OMEdit or command line terminals which are described in Section 6.2.4 .
+One we have formulated the undelying optimal control problems, we can export the XML by using OMShell, OMNotebook, MDT, OMEdit or command line terminals which are described in Section :ref:`xml-import-to-casadi`.

 To export XML, we set the simulation target to XML: